antipole2/PointUtility/README.md

 This context menu is only available if you have previously copied a mark to be a template.

+## _Duplicate route_ route context menu

+In OpenCPN, duplicating a route to modify for some purpose is tedious - involving exporting the route, editing out the GUID and then importing it.

+Point Utility adds a _Duplicate route_ route context menu that does just that.
+The original route is hidden and _copy_ is appened to the duplicate name.

 ## Installing the script

-This script needs JavaScript plugin v3 or later.
+This script needs JavaScript plugin v4.0.1 or later.

 1. Copy this URL to your clipboard (copy link - do not follow it) `https://raw.githubusercontent.com/antipole2/PointUtility/main/pointUtility.js`
 2. In a JavaScript console choose `Load` and then `URL on clipboard`.
 The script should be loaded into the script pane.